spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 -   **JupyterHub proxyToken** - the hub authenticates its requests to the proxy using a secret token that the both services agree upon.
 Generate the token with this command:
 	- `openssl rand -hex 32`
--   MAST authentication **client ID** and **client secret** - these were obtained earlier and will be used during the OAuth authentication process
+-   MAST authentication **client ID** and **client secret** - these were obtained earlier and will be used during the OAuth authentication process (Note that this authentication method is likely to change in the future)
 -   **SSL private key and certificate** - these were obtained earlier

-In the top level of the *jupyterhub-deployment* repository, create a directory structure that will contain a clone of the AWS CodeCommit repository provisioned by Terraform earlier:
+In the top level of the *jupyterhub-deployment* repository, create a directory structure that will contain a clone of the CodeCommit repository provisioned by Terraform earlier:

 - `mkdir -p secrets/deployments/<deployment-name>`
 - `cd secrets/deployments/<deployment-name>`

 In the AWS console, find the URL of the secrets repository by navigating to **Services → CodeCommit → Repositories** and click on the repository named *<deployment-name>-secrets*.
 Click on the drop-down button called "Clone URL" and select "Clone HTTPS".
 The copied URL should look something like https://git-codecommit.us-east-1.amazonaws.com/v1/repos/deployment-name-secrets.

-Next, assume the secrets-repo-setup role and clone the repository:
+Next, assume the deployment-admin role and clone the repository:

-- `aws sts assume-role --role-arn arn:aws:iam::<account-id>:role/<deployment-name>-secrets-repo-setup --role-session-name clone`
+- `aws sts assume-role $ADMIN_ARN --role-session-name clone`
 - export AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN with the values returned from the previous command
 - `git config --global credential.helper '!aws codecommit credential-helper $@'`
 - `git config --global credential.UseHttpPath true`